Dr Matthew A. Timmis

 Mat is an external examiner, has completed the Advance HE external Examining Institutional Development Programme and is a member of the Anglia Professional Recognition Scheme (APRS) awarding panel and reviewer for the APRS Advance HE fellowship route.

-Mat is also the institutional TEF Educational Gain project lead.
+Mat is also the institutional TEF Educational Gain project lead and a member of the Cambridge Centre for Sport and Exercise Sciences (CCSES).

 Research interests